 “If you live in Cook County, the air you breath may put your health at risk.”

-It’s a simple and direct statement from the American Lung Association’s 2019 State of the Air Report that sums up a dangerous situation in Chicagoland.
-The air quality of the city and much of its surrounding area is only getting worse.
+It’s a simple and direct statement from the American Lung Association’s 2019 State of the Air Report that sums up a dangerous situation we currently face in Chicagoland.
+The air quality of the city and much of its surrounding area is horrible – and it’s getting worse.

 Receiving an “F” grade on ozone, Chicago was also named by the American Lung Association (ALA) as the 18th most polluted city in the United States.
 “The annual report by the Chicago-based organization tracks Americans’ exposure to dangerous levels of the two most widespread outdoor air pollutants: ozone pollution, also known as smog; and particle pollution, also called soot,” Alex Ruppenthal writes in WTTW.
 “Both types of pollution can increase the risk of premature death and other health effects such as lung cancer, asthma attacks, cardiovascular damage and developmental and reproductive harm, according to the report.”